u8array/ZebraPrintLab/README.md

 File menu → **Import ZPL**: paste ZPL code directly, or open a `.zpl` file.

-> Import is best-effort: simple labels (especially those originally created in this tool) come back cleanly, complex or machine-generated ones may lose detail.
-Use **Save design (.json)** to keep a fully editable copy. `.zpl` is a printer output format, not a design source.

-The parser covers the most common ZPL commands.
-Anything it doesn't recognize is skipped and listed in the import report.
+> Import round-trips text, barcodes, shapes, images (including printer-stored and compressed graphics), and label-header settings.
+The main gap is variable template fields (`^FN`/`^FV`/`^FE`), which have no editor equivalent.
+Anything the parser doesn't recognize is skipped and listed in the import report.

 ### Multiple labels (pages)